tompoek/traffic-simulation/README.md

 ## Interim update

-__This repo is backed up as a multi-lanes implementation, another work on two-lanes implementation is ongoing.
-Final decision is TBD!__
+__Working on traffic-two-lanes.
+Final decision of where to go is TBD!__